Entertainment industry sex trial: Weinstein connection to accused revealed to jury

 The link was discussed twice in front of the jury in open court.

-One witness revealed that the alleged assault of one of the women happened during the production of a project that Weinstein was the executive producer of.
+One witness revealed that the alleged assault of one of the women happened during the production of a project that was connected to Weinstein.

 Another witness said a different project he worked on with the accused was "a Weinstein Corporation" production.